pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1323 Transactional Context

+I realize the importance of revisiting the basics to grasp the concept of a transactional context.
+Despite encountering the term frequently during my study of Microservices, I never truly understood its meaning.
+Therefore, I dedicated today to performing a simple exercise on Java code to gain a better understanding of the context.

 #### Day 1322 Discarding Duplicates Messages

 Today I have been studying how to prevent the processing of duplicate messages in a consumer.
 Let's say you have an OrderPay event, and due to some reasons, the broker duplicates the message twice.
 It is essential to implement a mechanism to discard duplicate messages in the consumer before process it, ensuring that the same message is not processed multiple times.

 #### Day 1319-20-21 Continue Reading